lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 - [ERC-5753]: Lock and Unlock Operator
 - [ERC-6982]: Default Asset Lock Type

 This standardization aims to facilitate enhanced adoption and convenience by introducing a generic but versatile interface for assets of the expansive on-chain data economy.
-It tries to enhance the primitives of Soulbound Tokens and Locks to foster the extensive requirements of social environments without constraining previous use cases.
+It tries to improve the primitives of Soulbound Tokens and Locks to foster the extensive requirements of social environments without constraining previous use cases.
 Therefore, the following attributes are embedded into the specification:

 - **Interface Detection**: User interfaces cannot detect the restriction status of assets before calling their transfer function.
-In order to allow for seamless interactions, a unique interface ID MUST be retrievable so frontends can be adjusted based on their functionality.
+To allow for seamless interactions, a unique interface ID MUST be retrievable so frontends can be adjusted based on their functionality.
-- **Hybrid Restriction Support**: Society brings various of asset lifecycles like temporary locking, strict binding, and advanced logic like time-based solutions or backups.
+- **Hybrid Restriction Support**: Society brings asset lifecycles like temporary locking, strict binding, and advanced logic like time-based solutions or backups.
 A restriction type needs to be queryable to gain adoption across the landscape.
 - **Fungibility Independence**: Digital assets reach across regular tokens, NFTs, and semi-fungible or mixed assets standards.
 Restriction MUST be implemented for any fungibility type to allow broad but unified usage.
 - **Consent during Handout**: Shared consent MUST be given whenever something can get locked.
 The receiver MUST approve the asset's content, restriction type, and operators.
 After approval, locked tokens and their transfer or removal rights MUST not be modified without re-approving or unlocking the asset.
 - **Shared Transfer Management**: Various operators MUST be allowed to perform transfers to allow shared and extended management possibilities, like backups or community revoking, that go beyond issuer and holder,